MicrosoftDocs/azure-devops-docs/docs/pipelines/process/approvals.md

 ## Disable a check

-When debugging a check, you may want to temporarily disable and then enable it again.
+When debugging a check, you might want to temporarily disable and then enable it again.
 To disable or enable a check:

 1. In your Azure DevOps project, go to the resource with a check.